My research lies at the intersection of cosmology, space systems, and instrumentation. Some of the questions I am interested in are:

 What is the nature of dark matter and dark energy?
 Dark energy and dark matter make up 95% of the universe.
 Dark matter, which makes up 25%, is an unknown form of matter that is observed only through its gravitational effects.
 Dark energy, which makes up 68%, is an unknown form of energy causing the expansion of the universe to accelerate over time.
+Dark matter: Is it a particle?
+If so, what are its properties?
+Does it interact with normal matter?
+Does it interact with itself?
+What impact does it have on the formation of structure in the universe?
+To address these questions, I work on experiments to probe dark matter in galaxy clusters, the largest gravitationally bound objects in the universe.
+Dark energy: I am particularly interested in the question of whether the dark energy density changes with time.
+This is critical to measure, as the value of dark energy density has profound implications for the eventual fate of the universe— whether it will continue to expand forever or eventually slow down and collapse back down!

 Can we develop low-cost small satellite and suborbital missions to conduct cutting-edge scientific research?
 Space telescopes have traditionally been expensive and slow to develop.
 However, lowering launch costs and advances in sensor technologies are paving the way to a future in which small teams at individual institutions can design, develop, and launch low-cost missions to conduct cutting-edge science research.
-I am interested in leveraging these advances to develop new low-cost, innovative, small satellite missions for astronomy.
+I am interested in leveraging these advances to develop new low-cost, innovative missions for astronomy.

 Cosmology from suborbital missions: SuperBIT and GigaBIT

 Looking ahead, GigaBIT will be a 1.34-meter suborbital mission and will serve as a successor to SuperBIT.
 GigaBIT will be ideal for addressing a broad range of astrophysics and cosmology questions, including the nature of dark matter and dark energy.
-GigaBIT is planning a test flight in 2027.

 SuperBIT is designed for precision pointing at an astronomical source and providing ultra-fine stabilization at the focal plane at the level of 50 milliarcseconds, which is equivalent to threading a needle from a distance of 15 football fields away.
 High pointing stability and near diffraction-limited imaging is critical for galaxy shape measurements in weak gravitational lensing.
 See Gill et al. 2024 for further technical details and the flight performance results.
 This video shows SuperBIT performing a slew during integration in Wanaka, NZ.